Agriculture in India: Farmer suicides

 In 2012, the National Crime Records Bureau of India reported 13,754 farmer suicides.
 Farmer suicides account for 11.2% of all suicides in India.
 Activists and scholars have offered a number of conflicting reasons for farmer suicides, such as monsoon failure, high debt burdens, genetically modified crops, government policies, public mental health, personal issues and family problems.

+According to an NCRB data, in 2022, India saw 11,290 suicides in the farming sector.
+This was a 3.75 per cent rise from the 10,881 suicides in 2021.
+In 2022, there were 5,207 farmers suicides compared to 5,318 in 2021.
+There were 6,083 suicides of farm labourers in 2022, as compared to 5,563 in 2021.

 Marketing

 Agromarketing is poorly developed in India.

 Diversion of agricultural land for non-agricultural purpose

 Indian National Policy for Farmers of 2007 stated that "prime farmland must be conserved for agriculture except under exceptional circumstances, provided that the agencies that are provided with agricultural land for non-agricultural projects should compensate for treatment and full development of equivalent degraded or wastelands elsewhere".
 The policy suggested that, as far as possible, land with low farming yields or that was not farmable should be earmarked for non-agricultural purposes such as construction, industrial parks and other commercial development.

-Amartya Sen offered a counter viewpoint, stating that "prohibiting the use of agricultural land for commercial and industrial development is ultimately self-defeating."
+Amartya Sen offered a counter viewpoint, stating that "prohibiting the use of agricultural land for commercial and industrial development is ultimately self-defeating".
 He stated that agricultural land may be better suited for non-agriculture purposes if industrial production could generate many times more than the value of the product produced by agriculture.
 Sen suggested India needed to bring productive industry everywhere, wherever there are advantages of production, market needs and the locational preferences of managers, engineers, technical experts as well as unskilled labour because of education, healthcare and other infrastructure.
 He stated that instead of government controlling land allocation based on soil characteristics, the market economy should determine productive allocation of land.

 Please check the validity of the source listed above.